 In Ontario, s.
 137.1 of the CJA allows for the defendant to move for an order to dismiss the proceeding at any time after it has started.
 To do so, the defendant being sued for defamation must satisfy the judge that the matter arises from a statement/ comment they made that relates to the public interest.
 The onus then shifts to the plaintiff to show that 1) the original defamation claim has substantial merit and 2) the defendant has no valid defence in the proceeding.
-Finally, the defendant must show that the harm to their reputation is serious enough that it outweighs the public interest in protecting freedom of expression - otherwise the lawsuit cannot proceed pursuant to the anti-SLAPP legislation.
-The overall analysis involves a balancing exercise between freedom of expression, reputational harm, and the public interest.50
+Finally, the plaintiff must show that the harm (or likely harm) to their reputation is serious enough that it outweighs the public interest in protecting freedom of expression - otherwise the lawsuit cannot proceed pursuant to the anti-SLAPP legislation.
+The overall analysis involves a balancing exercise between freedom of expression, reputational harm, and the public interest.231

-Quebec was the first Canadian province to enact anti-SLAPP legislation, which was incorporated into its Code of Civil Procedure.51 British Columbia's anti-SLAPP legislation, which came into force in 2019, is called the Protection of Public Participation Act, and was modelled after the Ontario Act.
-52
+Quebec was the first Canadian province to enact anti-SLAPP legislation, which was incorporated into its Code of Civil